KoreTeknology/Blender-GN-Library-Addon/README.md

 ## Installation

 1. Download the [Geometry Nodes User Library Addon](https://github.com/KoreTeknology/Blender-GN-Library-Addon/blob/main/GN_Library_Addon_v131.py)
-2. If you decide to download the full repository (.zip), unzip the Addon folder somewhere in your computer
+2. If you decide to download the full repository (.zip), unzip the Addon folder first!
 3. Go to Blender, Preferences > Addons
 4. Click on "Install" to select the python file GN_Library_Addon_rel.py
 5. Activate the addon